motemen/perl5-Test-Deep-JSON/README.md

 Exported by default.

-$expected can be anything that `Test::Deep` recognizes.
+_$expected_ can be anything that `Test::Deep` recognizes.

 This parses the data as a JSON string, and compares the parsed object and _$expected_ by `Test::Deep` functionality.

-Fails if JSON parsing is failed.
+Fails if the data cannot be parsed as a JSON.

 # AUTHOR